Ecovillages in China: Controversies and Limitations

 Ecovillages also face another set of obstacles when it comes to carbon neutrality.
-The level of technological development, the lack of funds and the cultural practices of the residents who reside in these communities play a large role in hindering this.
+The level of technological development, the lack of funds, and the cultural practices of the residents who reside in these communities play a large role in hindering this.

 Influence on Environmental Problems

 Many experts have argued that ecovillages are not an effective enough way to lead to overall environmental betterment in China even though the country has set aside a large amount of farmland to be turned into these ecovillages.
-As a result, many local farmers and people who live in the rural villages in the countryside are being forced out of their lands and into the city.
-Ecovillages have been described as being “too remote, too small, too class-exclusive and expensive.”
-They are also more susceptible to marketing, economic and political influence.
+As a result, many local farmers and people who live in rural villages in the countryside are being forced out of their lands and into the city.
+Ecovillages have been described as being "too remote, too small, too class-exclusive, and expensive."
+They are also more susceptible to marketing, economic, and political influence.
 Regardless how ecovillages are marketed, they are still very dependent on the outside world.
 Ecovillages that are also too remote and self-contained may have little influence on how to improve the environment of land outside of its borders.

 However, ecovillages can also bring many advantages and possibilities for ecological progress.
-These cities can become a “laboratory of clean technology.”
+These cities can become a "laboratory of clean technology."
 Ecovillages or eco-cities can serve as optimal places to test out new technologies and designs related to clean living before being introduced to the urban environment where the majority of the population live.
 Environmental systems such as new methods of public transportation, sewage systems, urban agriculture, renewable energy capture and storage, traffic regulation, and drinking water desalination or recycling can be first tested in these eco-cities before implementation in larger urban cities.

-Short term advantages of ecovillages include providing local communities with a better understanding of the surrounding ecosystem and conservation models that work well in the specific environment.
-Ecovillages can become educational centers that teach people about ecological conservation.
-Successful implementation of ecological conservation techniques could also potentially make it easier to receive more funding for ecovillages in the future.
-Long term advantages of ecovillages include an overall better usage and management of the surrounding ecosystem that would lead to an overall positive effect on climate change on the local and potentially global scale.